USD ($)

 banner image

 The computer network hardware devices such as routers, switches, firewalls, access points, etc. are being managed and monitored by DNA Center.
+It is preferably used in a large enterprise environment where it is difficult to manage them manually.

 With the help of DNA, network engineers can perform various functions such as upgrading IOS on devices from a centralized location, and can also troubleshoot network issues without logging into each device.